 - Explania: Animated explanations, interactive tutorials and instructional videos.
 Free to embed existing videos on your own website

-- Explainify: It’s about awakening your best story.
+- Explainify: Explainer video company that positions videos around awakening your best story.
 Showing people what your brand is all about.
 Clients: Walmart, Coca Cola & Expedia

 Engaging.
 Instigating.
 Converting.